turbot/steampipe-plugin-newrelic/docs/index.md

 og_image: "/images/plugins/turbot/newrelic-social-graphic.png"
 ---

-# NewRelic + Steampipe
+# New Relic + Steampipe

 [New Relic](https://newrelic.com/) is a SaaS providing Monitoring, Alerting, Dashboards for applications, infrastructure, etc.

 [Steampipe](https://steampipe.io/) is an open source CLI for querying cloud APIs using SQL from [Turbot](https://turbot.com/)

-List APM Applications on your NewRelic account:
+List APM Applications on your New Relic account:

 ```sql
 select